 Please also register using this link if you plan to join us for the evening event. >>

 4. The fourth building block of the WU Onboarding Program is dedicated to learning and improving the core skills required for performing each individual’s job.
 For academic staff, this means teaching and research skills, for administrative staff the focus is more on communication and self-management skills.
 English skills are a priority for both groups, in line with WU’s internationalization strategy and its goal to become a bilingual university.
 To better be able to pick up each new employee where they stand in terms of previous knowledge and individual skill levels, the WU in-house training program is being reworked to include workshops aimed at a wide variety of skill levels, from basic to advanced.
-In the future we plan to provide new employees with recommendations for workshops, based on their field of work and previous experience.
-This additional service will be available after the launch of the next in-house training program in the 2017 summer semester, and will be communicated by email and on our website.
+For better orientation, we provide new employees with recommendations for workshops, based on their field of work and previous experience.
+These recommendations can bei viewed here.

 Together with the Rector’s Council we are looking forward to welcoming new employees to WU with our new Onboarding Program and to helping both new employees and their supervisors get off to the best possible start.